 - Hybrid mix: A combo of all three options

-- Remote work: People work from home full-time, rather than visiting the workplace part- or 100% of the time.
+- Remote work: A flexible working policy that enables people to work from home full-time, rather than visiting an office part- or 100% of the time.
+This offers people the flexibility around where they want to work, rather than when.

 - Flexitime: People don’t adhere to a strict work schedule.
 They choose their own start and end time and create a flexible work schedule that works for them.

-- Job-sharing: Two people (or more) share a full-time job, including responsibilities and tasks.
+- Job-sharing: This work policy allows more flexibility around workload.
+Two people (or more) share a full-time job, including responsibilities and tasks.
 This allows them to work less hours while producing the results of a full-time role.

 - Part-time: One person works in one role, usually with responsibilities that don’t make up a full-time position.
-They work less hours in each day, week, or month than a full-time employee.
+They work less hours each day, week, or month than a full-time employee.
+This offers people flexibility across many different areas, including schedule, location, and workload.

-- 4-day work week: A condensed schedule that is becoming more popular as organizations explore how to increase people’s work-life balance.
-This includes:
+- 4-day work week: A condensed schedule that is becoming more popular as organizations explore how to increase people’s work-life balance while still maintaining the same level of productivity and output.
+This flexible work policy offers people an option to work less while still maintaining a full-time role.
+4-day work weeks are usually made up of one of the below schedules:

 - Compressed hours: People must work the same amount of hours in a full week, split across 4 days.